 In addition to all of that, you’ll of course need to consider the size of your room and what size sofa you can get…as well as what size sofa you can fit through the apartment door, if you’re a city dweller!
 But that’s a discussion for another day.

 A holy grail of sorts: Two George Smith sofas in Ali Cayne’s Manhattan apartment featured on One Kings Lane (and reposted on every single blog under the sun because it’s so.
 Damn.
 Good).
-George Smiths are a paragon of quality construction and incredible, timeless style.
+George Smith sofas are paragons of quality construction and incredible, timeless style.
 Two more classic English roll-arms that make my heart sing:

-Both are by George Sherlock, another paragon of quality and timeless style.
+Sofia’s is the Jules sofa, also from George Smith.
+Jenna’s is by George Sherlock – another paragon of quality and timeless style.
 This is the exact sofa that I want!
 Of course that’s not exactly in the cards, but I’m considering a lot of different English roll-arm styles that sport a similar vibe – which I will share soon.